 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Non-residents may apply online at www.ksoutdoors.com.
-Non-resident antlered permits are available through an online application only.
+Non-residents may apply online at www.ksoutdoors.gov.
+Non-resident antlered permits can only be applied for with an online application.
 The application includes a $27.50 non-refundable application fee for non-residents.
 Unsuccessful applicants will earn a preference point for the following year’s draw.
-The application deadline for non-resident antlered permits is April 25, 2025.
+The application deadline for non-resident deer permits is April 24, 2026.
 Preference points remain on file for five years from the last date a point was issued or purchased.
-If an applicant fails to make at least one application or purchase one point within five consecutive years, all earned preference points will be reset to zero.
+If an applicant fails to file at least one application or purchase one point within five consecutive years, all earned preference points will be reset to zero.

 A non-resident must apply for the Mule Deer Stamp during the April application period.
-A non-resident who successfully draws an archery or muzzleloader whitetail deer permit (units 1, 2, 3, 17, or 18) and has applied for the Mule Deer Stamp will be entered into a draw for one of 25 limited permits that cover those same units.
-If drawn, the applicant’s whitetail deer archery or muzzleloader permit converts to a deer-either-species-either-sex archery or muzzleloader permit.
-Preference points do not carry toward the Mule Deer Stamp draw.
+A non-resident who successfully draws an archery or muzzleloader whitetail deer permit in units 1, 2, 17, or 18 and has also applied for the Mule Deer Stamp will be entered into a draw for one of a limited number of Mule Deer Stamps.
+If drawn, the applicant’s whitetail deer archery or muzzleloader permit converts to an either-sex species, either-species archery or muzzleloader permit.
+Preference points do not count toward the Mule Deer Stamp draw.

-All four application choices will be considered before the next applicant is drawn.
-Applicants are able to apply for two adjacent units on each hunt choice.
+All your application choices will be considered before the next applicant is considered.
+Applicants are able to apply for one adjacent unit on each hunt choice.
 There is no waiting period in Kansas.
-The odds printed in this section are simple odds based on the amount of first choice applicants and the number of tags available.
-Applicants that are wanting to draw the Mule Deer Stamp must apply for it during the April application period.
+Applicants wanting to draw the Mule Deer Stamp must apply for it during the April application period.
+We have also included a table listing simple odds for each unit based on how many first-choice applicants applied and drew a permit with 0 points.
+Across all units, applicants had a chance to draw with 0 points.

 |